Human-Centered AI and the Control Bargain

 Shneiderman is usefully skeptical of a crude automation ladder in which full machine control is always treated as progress.
 Some tasks need automation because speed, scale, or precision exceed ordinary human capacity.
 Other tasks need slower judgment, social context, discretion, or legal accountability.
 The hard question is not whether a system is advanced.
 It is whether the chosen level of automation fits the risk, the user, the institution, and the affected public.

 The labor question follows immediately.
-A warehouse worker, nurse, teacher, caseworker, or driver may be told that a tool is human-centered because it helps them work.
-But if the same tool monitors, ranks, disciplines, or deskills them, the center has moved.
+A warehouse worker, nurse, teacher, caseworker, driver, content moderator, or junior developer may be told that a tool is human-centered because it helps them work.
+But if the same tool monitors, ranks, disciplines, deskills, or silently replaces their judgment with vendor-defined defaults, the center has moved.
 Human-centered design cannot mean a friendly dashboard wrapped around labor control.
-It has to include the worker's ability to question metrics, inspect records, report harms, and participate in redesign.
+It has to include the worker's ability to question metrics, inspect records, report harms, preserve craft, and participate in redesign.

 The Agent Reading